-SDM model accuracy is closely tied to .
-Together, the of training examples and covariates accounted for over 50% of the model skill in all models.
+SDM model accuracy is closely tied to training dataset size (Table 3).
+Together, the number of training examples and covariates accounted for over 50% of the model skill in all models.
 Indeed, for RF and GBM-BRT, data volume accounted for nearly 80% of the model’s total predictive skill.
 As seen in the runtime model, GAM is different than the other three SDMs, and is only strongly controlled by the number of covariates in the training set.
-As hypothesized, hardware little influence on SDM accuracy.
+As hypothesized, hardware configuration has little influence on SDM accuracy.

 Optimization

-An unconstrained optimization was undertaken to determine the optimal data-hardware configuration assuming infinitely large datasets and arbitrary computing resources.

-Data Configuration

-The accuracy surface of each model was fully evaluated, and the point that resulted in the highest accuracy with the least data was selected.
-Most of the accuracy-maximizing points lie close to the top right of the space; requiring all available data, as expected from both theory and empirical analysis of model drivers.
-The total possible number of training examples and covariates was limited due to in the experimental design, so supplying additional data may further increase SDM accuracy.
-However, literature suggests that typical SDM workflows often use less than 10,000 training examples and five covariates.
-Interestingly, the MARS achieves its highest predicted accuracy with only 1000 training examples, rather than 9000 or more for all other SDM types.
-The MARS accuracy surface is interesting in that after ~1000 training examples, in which accuracy increases quite quickly, only the addition of more covariates can increase accuracy (see Figure 10).
-In all cases, additional covariates continued to increase accuracy up to the five covariates included in this analysis, while additional training examples alone were not guaranteed to improve accuracy.

-Hardware Configuration
+Optimal Hardware Configuration

-In general, this analysis suggests SDMs require few CPU cores.
-GBM-BRT is best suited to only one CPU core, while the GAM optim lies at 3 CPUs.
-As suggested by moderate dependence on CPU cores in the runtime model and the ability to build ensemble members on separate cores, between four and seven CPU cores.
+In general, this analysis suggests SDMs require few CPU cores (Fig. 9).
+GBM-BRT is best suited to only one CPU core, while the GAM optimum lies at 3 CPUs.
+As suggested by moderate dependence on CPU cores in the runtime model and the ability to build ensemble members on separate cores, the optimal configuration for RF is between four and seven CPU cores.
 MARS require anywhere between 1 and 25 cores, however, due to the sampling issues described above, this result should be interpreted carefully.

 Memory requirements are generally low.
 RF and GBM-BRT are both optimized at only one gigabyte of memory.
+Hence, the optimal configuration for RF should purchase time on several cores but relatively little memory.
 GAMs are best suited to between one and 20 GB.
-Because of the clustering, each member of the optimal cluster is statistically identical, suggesting very little dependence on memory for GAM one GB of memory is as suitable for running these models as 25 GB.
+Because of the clustering, each member of the optimal cluster is statistically identical, suggesting very little dependence on memory for GAM; one GB of memory is as suitable for running these models as 25 GB.
 Looking back at the contributors to the runtime of this model confirms that virtually no structure in the data is explained by VM memory.
 Therefore, this SDM can be interpreted as requiring only one GB of memory.
 Finally, MARS is optimized at 16 GB of RAM, though again, this result should be discarded or interpreted with caution.
-Furthermore, the second best cluster (not shown) only 1 GB of memory, further .
+Furthermore, the second best cluster (not shown) only requires 1 GB of memory, further suggesting that the apparent MARS optimum for 16 GB is an artifact of uneven sampling design.

 Discussion

+Overview

+These analyses thus show how the optimization framework developed here can be applied to identify optimal hardware.
+In an era of rapidly growing biodiversity databases and highly flexible hardware configurations made available by cloud computing, more of this kind of work will be needed.
+For the current generation of biodiversity models explored here, a key finding is that most of them, with the exception of Random Forests, are not well structured to harness the computing power enabled by cloud computing.
+The optimization framework developed here is general and could be applied to other ecological models.

+Of the four hypotheses developed here, our findings supported X and did not support Y.

 Relative Location of the Accuracy Maximizing Point